Ida makes landfall in Louisiana as most intense hurricane in years - Up News Info

 Article content

-NEW ORLEANS — Hurricane Ida made landfall in the United States on Sunday as an extremely dangerous Category 4 storm that could plunge much of the Louisiana shoreline under water as the state grapples with a COVID-19 surge already taxing hospitals.

-Ida gathered more strength overnight, faster than meteorologists had predicted only a day ago, and made landfall near Port Fourchon at 11:55 a.m.
-CDT (16:55 GMT), the National Hurricane Center said.
+Ida gathered more strength overnight and made landfall near Port Fourchon, Louisiana, at 11:55 a.m.
+CDT (16:55 GMT), the National Hurricane Center (NHC) said.

 It is the toughest test yet for the hundreds of miles of new levees built around New Orleans after the devastation of Hurricane Katrina, which made landfall 16 years ago to the day, inundating historically Black neighborhoods and killing more than 1,800 people.